worklearnlabs/ai-lms/my-app/docs/supabase_scripts_inventory.md

 -- Anyone can view public blueprints
 CREATE POLICY blueprint_public_view ON public.blueprints FOR SELECT USING (visibility = 'public');

+-- Allow anyone to access temporary blueprints
+CREATE POLICY blueprint_temporary_view ON public.blueprints FOR SELECT USING (is_temporary = true);

 -- Placeholder for team policy - commented out until team_members table exists -- CREATE POLICY blueprint_team_view ON public.blueprints FOR SELECT